March 10, 2022

 By having all the financial tools you need conveniently in one place, you’re better able to manage your business.

-While some ACH payments may lower processing fees—often less than half of the $1.22 fee of processing a paper check—the real impact is in its efficiency.
+While some ACH payments may lower processing fees, the real impact is in its efficiency.
 The fee for processing a check doesn't include the time, labor, or resources associated with issuing and processing a check.

 This is a huge cost saving that can greatly improve your bottom line and one that can be attractive to businesses that may want to adopt an ACH-only payment environment.
 You can enable this in NetSuite by using an integrated payments provider like MerchantE.
 In doing so, you get the flexibility of being able to accept ACH payments without having to accept credit cards, which is often a requirement when you set up an account with many other payment processors.